 I overall feel sympathetic to the argument that folks should consider supporting meta orgs, and I find the “tipping” model interesting!
 E.g. I liked this post about effective giving :) But I have some pushback.

 Take the example of university groups.
 My model is that groups can change pretty dramatically over time due to organiser turnover.
 Alumni who think their university group positively impacted their trajectory would almost definitionally be funding an entirely new set of organisers by the time this impact has been realised.
 I have a strong prior that organiser fit is one of the most important variables in how successful a group is.
-So in many cases, I don’t think it’s crazy to model the EA group at your alma mater a few years after graduating as a pretty different project, with a less strong track record than you might think.
+So in many cases, I think you should model the current EA group at your alma mater as a pretty different project, with a less strong track record than you might think.

 I think the above is a specific application of a general problem:

-I think this all means I’m more sceptical than Ollie that the tipping model is the right approach, even though I agree it has nice qualities :) I expect this idea works better for long standing projects (e.g. city and national groups) that experience less turnover.
+I think this all means I’m more sceptical than Ollie that the tipping model is the right approach, even though I agree it has nice qualities :) I expect this idea works better for long standing projects (e.g. city and national groups) that experience less turnover, or meta projects with shorter lag times for impact.
 I could see myself changing my mind here!

 I've only skimmed this post, but I think this I agree with all of the main points.
 I would prefer EA meta orgs that provide benefits to people with money charged for some of their services.
 I do think the situation is significantly more complicated with orgs that receive substantial institutional funding so I think the original post applies a bit less to orgs like CEA, and more to specific EA groups or small-scale projects (including projects that the EAIF funds).